zhan4429/cs116_ctf/team22_report.md

 ```

-`admin`'s password was not cracked, but we got bobo's password: `Football`
+`admin`'s password was not cracked, but we got bobo's password: `Football`.
+We did not try other large wordlist, maybe we can also crack password for `admin` if we have more time.

 ```